m10x/midi2key-ng/README.md

 ## About

-Map Buttons, Knobs and Sliders of your Midi Controller to Different Functions.
-With GUI.
+GUI to Map Buttons, Knobs and Sliders of your Midi Controller to Different Functions.
 Developed for Linux (Gnome Wayland & Pop!_OS x11) and a Behringer X Touch Mini; however it should work for other Midi Controller and Distros, too!

 ## Features
 Give your midicontroller the ability to: